Diamond Size Guide

 How to estimate diamond carat weight using measurements

-If you do not have a scale, you can estimate a diamond’s carat weight by taking its measurements.
+If you do not have a scale when diamond buying, you can estimate a diamond’s carat weight by taking its measurements.
 Keep in mind that the below formulas will give you approximate estimates, and you should use a scale to ensure pinpoint accuracy.

 Estimating the carat weight of round diamonds